microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaUserAuthenticationRequirement.md

 dddddddd-3333-4444-5555-eeeeeeeeeeee
 eeeeeeee-4444-5555-6666-ffffffffffff
 ```

+This example retrieves an object created by the specified user.
+The `UserId` parameter specifies the object Id of a user(as a UserPrincipalName or UserId).

 A user's state shows whether an Authentication Administrator has enrolled them in per-user Microsoft Entra multifactor authentication.
 User accounts can have one of three distinct states in Microsoft Entra MFA: